 There are several applications for Swift developers that I use on a daily basis.
 Some of them are merely shortcuts for common tasks while others are indispensable in my workflow.

 This list includes some of the applications I have come to appreciate and rely on.
-The applications mentioned in this article are not free and I am in no way affiliated with any of the companies that create them.
+The applications mentioned in this post are not free and I am in no way affiliated with any of the companies that create them.

 With every major release of Xcode, Apple seems to change the location of the sandbox of simulator builds.
 Finding the folder you are looking for is painful and cumbersome.
 That is what the folks over at KF Interactive must have thought when they created SimPholders.